Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/setup.md

 `bb setup ar <number of boosts>`

-: This command allows boosters with the required number of boosts to set a custom emoji that the bot will react to any message that the booster is mentioned in.
+: This command allows boosters with the required number of boosts to set a custom emoji that the bot will react to any message in which the booster is mentioned.

 ## Base Role